Updated: Jan 10, 2022

 Throughout all of human history, the worst massacres that have taken place were not committed by religious groups or rogue entities, they were committed by governments on their own people.
 From Stalin's Vorkuta Gulag to Mao’s Laogai to Hitler’s Auschwitz, history has made clear that when the rights of the individual are removed, there also is removed the aegis that stands between the masses and the evil in man's heart.
 We must certainly not forget these lessons that show us the importance of not only our rights but of how stringently they must be maintained.

 By definition, if you allow your rights to be removed in certain situations, you don't actually have rights - you have permissions.
 Permissions can be taken away.
 Rights cannot.
 There is either completely and utterly free speech or there is no free speech at all.
 There is either freedom of religion without conditions or stipulations or there is no freedom of religion at all.
 There is either freedom of assembly without restrictions or there is no freedom of assembly at all.
-Surely 85 people out of every 100 in your congregation will understand this concept as the 15 percent capacity limit has meant that for the vast majority, church is closed.
+Surely 85 people out of every 100 in Canada's congregations will understand this concept as the 15 percent capacity limit has meant that for the vast majority, church is closed.
 As I write this, there are still some places where restrictions enforce a complete shutdown of church attendance.

 Our rights as listed in the Canadian Charter of Rights and Freedoms are simply reminders to the government of what our freedoms are.
 Perhaps the most important indication of their origins is written in the very first line of the Charter of Rights and Freedoms.